hungphamphu99/CEHv13/note.md

 ```
 #  Quick Overview (Stegnography) --> Snow , Openstego
 ```
-1- Hide Data Using Whitespace Stegnography- snow -C -m "<text>" -p "<pwd>" readme.txt readme2.txt  (pwd is password and your secret is stored in readme2.txt along with the content of readme.txt)
-2- To Display Hidden Data- snow -C -p "<pwd>" readme2.txt (then it will show the content of readme2.txt content) 3- Image Stegnography using Openstego-
+snow -C -m "<text>" -p "<pwd>" readme.txt readme2.txt   (1- Hide Data Using Whitespace Stegnography- pwd is password and your secret is stored in 														readme2.txt along with the content of readme.txt) snow -C -p "<pwd>" readme2.txt 							(To Display Hidden Data- then it will show the content of readme2.txt content)

-4- extract hidden file -  steghide extract -sf stealth.jpeg
+Image Stegnography using Openstego steghide extract -sf stealth.jpeg 						(Extract hidden file)
 ```
 #  Sniffing
 ```